Would you like to view this website in another language?

 As the business world evolves, so do job orientation programs.
 Modern trends are not only about informing new hires but also about engaging and exciting them.
 Here are some of the latest trends in job orientations:

-• Mentorship and buddy systems - Pairing a new employee with a mentor or 'buddy' can ease their transition.
-This system not only provides a go-to person for questions but also ensures the new hire orientation process feels personal and supportive.
+Mentorship and buddy systems – Pairing a new employee with a mentor or buddy can ease their transition.
+This provides a go-to person for questions and makes the new hire orientation process feel personal and supportive.

 How to prepare for a job orientation?
 Step-by-step guide